iomicroservices/baselink-nuxt/content/services/tradespeople/removals/office-commercial-removals.md

 ::tasks
 #title
-What you get with office & commercial removals
+What you get with commercial & office removals

 #description
 Relocating your business?
-Whether you're moving a small office or an entire premises, our team{{ $doc.location }} handle equipment, furniture, and logistics — so your team can get back to work faster.
+Whether you're moving a small office or an entire premises, our team{{ $doc.location }} handle equipment, furniture, and logistics.
 Your job will be managed by our dedicated support team to ensure minimal downtime.

 #items